nickrusso42518/postman/meraki/README.md

 in some DevNet sandboxes, but seeing their impact is difficult without real hardware.
 I've included example responses from DevNet and personal labs.

+## Updates
+On 15 May 2020, I discovered that Meraki changed their main API host from `dashboard.meraki.com` to `api.meraki.com`.
+The contents of the URL and subsequent REST resources appear to be unchanged.
+This collection now includes example redirection responses, along with updated URLs for all other requests.

 ## Environments
 There are two environments included with the collection:
   * `always_on`: Contains the API key string for the Cisco DevNet